 1. Ice Age (2002)

 Of course, it’s on the top!
 The film that started it all.
 It not just met with a huge box-office success but was also nominated for an Academy Award.
 When a mammoth and a sloth find a human baby, they decide to find his family and return him to them.
-On the way, they are joined by a sabre-tooth who offers to help them track the humans.
+On the way, they are joined by a saber-toothed tiger who offers to help them track the humans.
 What the sloth and the mammoth don’t know is that the tiger is from the pack that attacked the humans and is after the baby.
-As they continue their journey, they encounter several hurdles, misadventures and change of heart on the way.
-Why the first part was the best is because it was what made the most impact on us.
+As they continue their journey, they encounter several hurdles, misadventures, and a change of heart on the way.
+The first part was the best because it was what made the most impact on us.